Azure/azure-sdk/docs/cpp/design.md

 ### Structs and Classes

+> TODO: Review

+> TODO: Should we use a meaningful prefix for each member name or for structures in general?

+{% include requirement/MUST id="cpp-design-naming-classname" %} name class types with all-lowercase.
+If part of the public API, place them in your SDK's namespace.
+If not, place the API in a "_details" namespace.
+For example:

+{% highlight cpp %}
+namespace azure::group::api {
+namespace _details {
+// Part of the private API
+struct hash_computation_private_details {
+    int internal_bookkeeping;
+};
+} // namespace _details

+// Part of the public API
+struct upload_blob_request {
+    unsigned char* data;
+    size_t data_length;
+};

+// Bad - private API in public namespace. struct hash_computation_private_details {
+    int internal_bookkeeping;
+};
+} // namespace azure::group::api
+{% endhighlight %}

+The definition of types must be placed in the `*_api.h` file for the module.

+{% include requirement/SHOULD id="cpp-design-naming-classstatic" %} declare all types that are only used within the same source file in an unnamed namespace.
+Such types may contain only the function name (no prefixes).
+For example:

+{% highlight cpp %}
+namespace {
+struct hash_computation_private_details {
+    int internal_bookkeeping;
+};
+} // unnamed namespace
+{% endhighlight %}

+{% include requirement/SHOULD id="cpp-design-naming-members" %} use a meaningful name for class members.
+Members should be named as all lower-case words, separated by underscores (snake-casing).

 {% include requirement/MUST id="cpp-design-naming-declare-structs" %} declare major structures at the top of the file in which they are used, or in separate header files if they are used in multiple source files.

-If declaring a structure within a header file, separate declarations should be `extern`.

-> TODO: Should we use a meaningful prefix for each member name or for structures in general?
+{% include requirement/MUST id="cpp-design-rule-of-zero" %} Implement the "rule of zero", the "rule of 3", or the "rule of 5".
+That is, of the special member functions, a type should implement exactly one of the following:

+* No copy constructor, no copy assignment operator, no move constructor, no move assignment operator, or destructor.
+* A copy constructor, a copy assignment operator, no move constructor, no move assignment operator, and a destructor.
+* A copy constructor, a copy assignment operator, a move constructor, a move assignment operator, and a destructor.

+This encourages use of resource managing types like std::unique_ptr (which implements the rule of 5) as a compositional tool in more complex data models that implement the rule of zero.

+{% include requirement/MUST id="cpp-design-initialize-all-data" %} provide types which are usable when default-initialized.
+(That is, every constructor must initialize all type invariants, not assume members have default values of 0 or similar.)

-{% include requirement/MUST id="cpp-design-naming-struct-definition" %} define structs and classes without using typedef.
+{% include requirement/SHOULD id="cpp-design-naming-struct-definition" %} define structs and classes without using typedefs.
 Name the struct and typedef according to the normal naming for types.
 For example:

 {% highlight cpp %}
 struct iot_client {